Code-Institute-Submissions/Life-Hax/README.md

 ![Life Hacks accessibility test](https://github.com/Awoyalejohn/Life-Hax/blob/main/assets/images/nav-bar.png)

 ### Unfixed bugs
--No unfixed bugs
+No unfixed bugs

 ## Deployment
--The website was deployed to GitHub pages.
-The steps take to deploy the website:
+- __The website was deployed to GitHub pages.
+The steps take to deploy the website:__
-  -In the GitHub repository, go to the settings tab -From the source drop-down menu, select master branch -Once the master branch has been selected, the page will provide a link to the completed website The live link to the website: https://awoyalejohn.github.io/Life-Hax/
+  - In the GitHub repository, go to the settings tab
+  - From the source drop-down menu, select master branch
+  - Once the master branch has been selected, the page will provide a link to the completed website The live link to the website: https://awoyalejohn.github.io/Life-Hax/